 Fascinating Sea Turtle Facts

-- 7 out of 10 hatchlings reach water.
-1 in 1,000 survive to sexual maturity.
+- 7 out of 10 hatchlings make it to the water.
+Only 1 in 1,000 survive to sexual maturity.

 How to Avoid Injuring Turtles or Disrupting the Nesting or Hatching Process